sofpn/rprimer/README.md

 rprimer is an R package that designs degenerate oligos and PCR assays from a multiple DNA sequence alignment of target sequences of interest.
-The package is especially developed for sequence variable viruses.
+The package is specifically designed for sequence variable viruses.

 ## Installation